 - High histamine levels

-There is a difference between isolated folate in a supplement and consuming folate from food.
-Certain fruits and vegetables contain methylfolate and the whole spectrum of different types of folate that support the entire folate cycle for healthy DNA and RNA, along with other protective and synergistic vitamins, minerals, and compounds.
+When analyzing what foods are high in methylfolate, there is a difference between isolated folate in a supplement and consuming folate from food.
+Certain fruits and vegetables contain numerous types of folate like folinic acid and methylfolate, supporting the entire folate cycle for healthy DNA and RNA, along with other protective and synergistic vitamins, minerals, and compounds.